-6 Conclusions
+378 6.
+Conclusions

-The DEVS formalism has been widely used to conceive, design, model, and develop a great variety of systems.
+The Discrete Event System Specification formalism (DEVS) has been widely used to conceive, design, model and develop a great variety of systems.
 DEVS has been implemented in various languages and platforms over the years.
-The DEVStone benchmark defines a set of models with varied structure and behavior, and was designed to evaluate the performance of DEVSbased simulators.
+The DEVStone benchmark defines a set of models with varied structure and behavior, and was designed to evaluate the performance of DEVS-based simulators.

 The key contributions of this work are the following.
-We have added a new model to the benchmark, called HOmem, which shows identical qualitative behavior to the HOmod but with a more manageable mathematical formulation.
-As with HOmod, HOmem is also intensive on both the execution time and memory usage.
-We have added the study of the memory footprint in DEVStone, deriving the equations needed to compute the number of events triggered inside the model and per each single injected external event.
-We have also recalculated the number of transition functions triggered in all of the DEVStone benchmarks.
-Finally, we have compared five simulation engines in two different hardware platforms, analyzing both the execution time and the memory footprint.
+We have added a new model to the benchmark, called HOmem, which shows identical qualitative behavior than HOmod but with a more manageable mathematical formulation.
+As HOmod, HOmem is also intensive on both execution time and memory usage.
+We have added the study of memory footprint in DEVStone, deriving the equations needed to compute the number of events triggered inside the model and per each single injected external event.
+We have also recalculated the number of transition functions triggered in all the DEVStone benchmarks.
+Finally, we have compared five simulation engines in two different hardware platforms, analyzing both the execution time and memory footprint.
 To perform a fair comparison between simulation engines that allow and do not allow model flattening, we did not flattened the benchmark in any case.

-These five DEVStone models are executed against five different DEVS simulators, implemented in different programming languages such as C++, JAVA, and Python.
+These five DEVStone models are executed against five different DEVS simulators, implemented in different programming languages such as C++, JAVA and Python.

-Results show that all of the simulators were able to run the HOmem model for at least a significant range of width and depth values.
-Between all five of the simulators, aDEVS, which is based on C++, had the lowest memory footprint at least in the LI, HI, and HO models.
-With respect to the execution time, xDEVS was the fastest one, especially in the HI and HO models.
+Results show that all the simulators were able to run the HOmem model at least for a significant range of width and depth values.
+Between all the five simulators, aDEVS, which is based on C++, had the lowest memory footprint at least in LI, HI, and HO models.
+With respect to execution time, xDEVS was the fastest one, specially in the set of HI and HO more complex models.

-As future work, we propose the extension of this complete analysis to study the performance of the DEVStone parallel and distributed simulations.
+As future work, we propose the extension of this complete analysis to study the performance of DEVStone parallel and distributed simulations.